Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - To search for the relevent class easily.

 Reason: Organizing and structuring the code in a modular and maintainable way.
-### Iterator

-Iterator is added whenever there is array.

-For example: Array of blocks.

-Reason: Iterators provide a uniform way to iterate over various types of collections in codebase.
-This promotes consistency and makes the code more predictable and readable.

 ### Added Game Design

 CSS is added for all different scene.